 In Eq.~(\ref{eq:random_dens}) we have assumed an approximate knowledge of the true MVM $\Comp$, but the integral also contains the true galaxy luminosity function $\Phi(f|z)$.
-This quantity will be obtained from the EDS, under the assumption that the latter provides a highly pure and complete representation of the galaxies visible in the EWS.
-We will discuss below how inaccurate knowledge of $\Phi(f|z)$, due to sample variance of the EDS, can affect the construction of the random catalogue; here for simplicity we absorb this uncertainty into that of $\Comp$, and assume for the moment that the equality of $n_{\rm r}$ and $\overline{n}_{\rm o}$ can be forced by suitably calibrating the detection probability.
+This quantity is obtained from the EDS, under the assumption that the latter provides a highly pure and complete representation of the galaxies visible in the EWS.
+We discuss below how inaccurate knowledge of $\Phi(f|z)$, due to sample variance of the EDS, can affect the construction of the random catalogue; here for simplicity we absorb this uncertainty into that of $\Comp$, and assume that the equality of $n_{\rm r}$ and $\overline{n}_{\rm o}$ can be forced by suitably calibrating the detection probability.

 When interlopers are present in the catalogue, the random catalogue will also represent interlopers as separate classes of unclustered galaxies subject to the relevant systematics, which are not the same as those of correct galaxies.
-We will get back to this point in Sect.~\ref{sec:random}, where the construction of the random catalogue is presented in detail.
+We return to this point in Sect.~\ref{sec:random}, where the construction of the random catalogue is presented in detail.

 Under the approximation that Eq.~(\ref{eq:universal_LF}) is valid, the observed galaxy density contrast (Eq.~\ref{eq:delta_with_random}) is equal to the galaxy density contrast only if we have perfect knowledge of the MVM, $\Compa=\Comp$.
 Following \cite{Colavincenzo2017} we define the angular mask $A(\nh, z)$ as